-During your hip surgery operation, the surgeon will routinely remove some bone.
+During hip surgery operations, the surgeon will routinely remove some bone.
 This section of bone would normally be discarded, but it can be used for the benefit of other patients.

-Bone donation is entirely voluntary; the decision whether to donate or not won't affect your operation in any way.
+Bone donation is entirely voluntary - the decision to donate or not won't affect your operation in any way.

 Donated bone may be used in a variety of orthopaedic operations, such as correcting spinal deformities in children, and certain hip replacement operations.
-It is used for grafting fractures that havefailed to heal, or to encourage the growth of new bone by filling the gap when diseased bone is removed.
+It can also be used for grafting fractures that have failed to heal, or to encourage the growth of new bone by filling the gap when diseased bone is removed.